Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 • No cash value accumulation

-• Coverage expires after the term
+• Coverage expires after the term unless renewed at higher rates

 Whole Life Insurance

-Pros of whole Life Insurance:
+Pros of Whole Life Insurance:

 • Permanent coverage (doesn’t expire)